What individual financial planning actually is

 First meeting — sixty minutes, no sales pitch

-We meet at our Paramus office, at your home, or at your workplace.
+We meet at our office, at your home, or at your workplace.
 Bring your pay stubs, your last tax return, your 401(k) statement, and whatever debt statements you have.
 We ask what you are trying to accomplish and where the gaps are.
 By the end of the hour we both know whether this is a fit.

 Second meeting — your written plan